ajdillhoff/CSE6363/assignments/trees_and_boosting/README.md

 # Trees and Boosting

-This assignment covers two ensemble methods and a base model they are both dependent on.
+This assignment covers two ensemble methods and a base model they are both dependent on.RE

 # Decision Trees